 Fall Admission Deadline

-Applications for Fall admission and graduate assistantships are due by March 1.
-Applications that arrive later than March 1 will be considered for admission but will not be considered for a graduate assistantship.
-Notification of offers of admission with graduate assistantship awards will be made by March 15.
-Those who applied by March 1 who are offered admission without a graduate assistantship will also be notified by March 15.
-Students who are offered assistantships by March 15 have until April 15 to notify the Director of Graduate Studies, if they intend to accept the offer of admission/assistantship.
+Consideration for applications for Fall graduate assistantships will begin March 1 and continue until April 1.
+Applications that arrive later than April 1 will be considered for admission but will not be considered for a graduate assistantship.
+Notification of offers of admission with graduate assistantship awards will be made until April 3.
+Students who are offered assistantships have until April 15 to notify the Director of Graduate Studies, if they intend to accept the offer of admission or admission/assistantship.
 Students will be considered for admission year-round.
 Students are encouraged to have an assistantship application on file as, on rare occasions, openings become available during the academic year.

 Spring Admission Deadline